Heidi Thorne is an author and business speaker specializing in sales and marketing topics for coaches, consultants, and solopreneurs.

 However, it can cost plenty to create good content!
 Equipment, talent, time, web design... it all adds up.
 So as with any other investment, monitoring costs and outcomes from an earned media strategy is essential to avoid over-investing.

-Example: A hobby blogger spent thousands of dollars on cameras, equipment, travel, web services, and hundreds of hours of time.
+A hobby blogger spent thousands of dollars on cameras, equipment, travel, web services, and hundreds of hours of time.
 He received hundreds of thousands of views for his blog and videos.
 Yet his returns in hard dollars were pitiful by comparison.
 So while he gained amazing earned media coverage, he also suffered financial losses.

 How Can You Earn Media Coverage?

-But do you really need mass media coverage?
+Do you really need mass media coverage?
 Likely not for many niche markets and topics.
 You’re better off trying to gain amplified organic reach for your work from people “closer to home,” meaning your friends, colleagues, and followers with these tips:

 © 2017 Heidi Thorne

 Heidi Thorne (author) from Chicago Area on December 03, 2017: